syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/columns/column-menu.md

 ## Custom column menu item

-The custom column menu items can be added to the column menu by defining the [`ColumnMenuItems`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ColumnMenuItems) as a collection of the [`MenuItemModel`](https://ej2.syncfusion.com/documentation/api/context-menu/menuItemModel/).
+The custom column menu items can be added to the column menu by defining the [`ColumnMenuItems`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ColumnMenuItems) as a collection of the [`MenuItemModel`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.MenuItem.html).

 The action for custom column menu items can be performed using [`ColumnMenuClick`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ColumnMenuClick) event.

+Refer to the below complete code example about how to use custom column menu item.

 {% if page.publishingplatform == "aspnet-core" %}